 Students will need a reasonably modern laptop on which to do assignments and to participate in classroom exercises/demonstrations.
 Laptops may be of the Windows, MacOS, or Linux variety.
 Students will need to install and run the Chrome and Firefox browsers as well as Git, Python and Django software, or they may develop their homework solutions on remote Linux servers.

-Course Staff
+4. Course Staff

-Instructor: Jeffrey Eppinger (je0k@andrew.cmu.edu)
+Instructors: Jeffrey Eppinger (je0k@andrew.cmu.edu) Terry Lee (eunsunl@andrew.cmu.edu)

 Teaching Assistants: